 - 5.56 NATO chamber (alternative: .223 Wylde)

 This goes for the barrel too.
-If the manufacturer doesn’t mention what type of steel is used, then assume it is 4140 chrome moly steel.
-If it doesn’t say chrome lined… then it probably isn’t.
+If the manufacturer doesn’t mention what type of steel is used, then assume it is 4140 chrome-moly steel.
+If it doesn’t say chrome-lined… then it probably isn’t.
 What the manufacturer doesn’t say is every bit as important as what they do say!
 This is a rule of thumb, so be sure to do your research on the rifle you intend to purchase.
 Make sure that the rifle your buying has a 5.56 chamber!
 This allows you to shoot both .223 and 5.56 safely.
 A “.223 Wylde” chamber is also acceptable.

 The Mil-Spec controversy:

 Oh boy.
 Perhaps you stumbled on a forum post that says 4140 steel barrels are every bit as good as 4150 for civilian use… Or that modern metallurgic processes have reduced the need for HPT and MP inspection of the bolts.
-My first rifle was a non mil-spec rifle.
+My first rifle was a non-mil-spec rifle.
 It had a batch tested bolt.
 It had poor staking on the gas key.
 It had the softer 4140 barrel steel.
 Basically, it was not fit for military quality standards, but it ran like a Swiss watch.
 It never jammed; it took all the abuse I could throw at it.
 In all, the rifle performed well and was accurate to boot… but I was lucky.

 Many off the shelf rifles will run fine for the occasional range trip and sporadic use… but push a cheap rifle hard and you will then find the flaws come out front and center.
-Think of the “mil-spec” features as a benchmark which a rifle must pass before it leaves the factory.
-I can train a group of men to run a marathon, but in the end there are some who will fail to finish the race.
+Think of the “mil-spec” features as a benchmark that a rifle must pass before it leaves the factory.
+I can train a group of men to run a marathon, but in the end, there are some who will fail to finish the race.
 Wouldn’t it be wise to develop some standards to test them against before letting them on the varsity team?
 Absolutely.
 When you are choosing to buy a rifle that meets certain standards, you are ensuring you get a rifle that can finish the race.
 This is why Mil-Spec is important; it’s a minimum standard!

 My old brand X rifle functions well and *might* give me a lifetime of use.
 Take 10 of its brothers and pit them against Bravo Company rifles and I would bet cash money a few brand X rifles would go down while all the Bravo Co rifles would still be functioning.
 This is the difference.